DontCamp/dcs/README.md

 master is intended to hold scripts and other junk needed for easily distributing stuff in here.

 Missions live in orphaned branches in their unzipped form.
-Create an orphaned branch with `git checkout --orphan <branchname> empty-mission-template`. *empty-mission-template* is an empty branch from which to create new mission branches, which prevents you from having to delete stuff from the *master* branch for each new mission you add to the repo.
+Create an orphaned branch with `git checkout --orphan <branchname> empty-mission-template`. *empty-mission-template* is a previously-created empty branch from which to create new mission branches, which prevents you from having to delete stuff from the *master* branch for each new mission you add to the repo.

 ## Making a .miz file